 When I asked my grandparents which ingredient they believed distinguishes Egyptian cooking, they both immediately responded at the same time: “samna baladi“!
 Samna baladi, or ghee, is literally clarified butter.
 Most Egyptian dishes are traditionally prepared with clarified butter, which is used to saute onions, brush on meats before cooking, and for baking almost anything authentically.
 It’s safe to assume that you can use it instead of butter in most dishes – the flavor is rich and hearty, so a little goes a long way!

 Though popularized in the West by South Asian cooking, clarified butter (also known as ‘samn’ in Arabic or ‘ghee’ in Sanskrit) has been made in Egyptian homes for thousands of years.
 An article published in Nature magazine in 2008 revealed that dairy and dairy products (like clarified butter, cheese, butter) were consumed regularly two thousand years earlier than previously thought – making these nourishing foods more than 8,500 years old!
-And traditional societies still prize ghee and full-fat dairy products to this day for both their health benefits and the rich taste they impart on many dishes.
+And traditional societies still prize clarified butter and full-fat dairy products to this day for both their health benefits and the rich taste they impart on many dishes.

 What is the history of making samna baladi in Egypt?